 The main economic actors in this system are the institutional borrowers, the lenders, the pool delegates, and the stakers.
 Let’s look at each of their roles.

-The institutional borrowers receive their vetting from the platform itself.
+Institutional borrowers | Receive their vetting from the platform itself.
 They include hedge funds, market makers, or crypto exchanges.
-They take advantage of the aggregated financial resources with all of the financial activity recorded on chain.
-Maple Finance functions on the Ethereum and Solana blockchains.
+They take advantage of the aggregated financial resources with all of the financial activity recorded on-chain.
 In exchange for the loans, the borrowers will pay an “establishment fee.”
-This goes towards the pool delegates and the project’s DAO, which controls the treasury funds.
+This goes towards the pool delegates and the project’s DAO, which controls the treasury funds. |

-The pool delegates are responsible for checking up on the borrowers’ reputation and potential to pay back their loans.
+Pool delegates | Responsible for checking up on the borrowers’ reputation and potential to pay back their loans.
 The delegates themselves get picked by the Maple Finance team.
 The information acquired by the delegates directly influences the conditions of each loan.
-The funds from the loans arrive from designated liquidity pools.
+The funds from the loans arrive from designated liquidity pools. |

-Lenders get the opportunity to receive a fixed yield when providing the funds administered by pool delegates.
+Lenders | Get the opportunity to receive a fixed yield when providing the funds administered by pool delegates.
 Each lender will deposit funds into a specific liquidity pool.
-Besides the interest rate, they may also receive MPL crypto incentives.
+Besides the interest rate, they may also receive MPL crypto incentives. |

-Finally, the stakers provide so-called “loss capital.”
+Stakers | Provide “loss capital.”
 Essentially, they stake Balancer Pool Tokens (BPT) tokens in order to cover losses in the event of a default.
 Stakers take upon themselves much of the loan risk.
-For their effort, they receive rewards distributed to them from the loan’s yield, as well as MPL staking rewards.
+For their effort, they receive rewards distributed to them from the loan’s yield, as well as MPL staking rewards. |

-what makes Maple Finance unique?
+What makes Maple Finance unique?

-Maple Finance’s objective of revitalizing and even revolutionizing digital finance is a tall order.
-In order for this to work, several moving parts must work properly.
-Everything starts with the pool delegates’ mission.
 They are responsible for the functioning of the lending protocol.
 This is why they undergo a difficult selection period, Maple’s developers claim.
 Once whitelisted, the delegates must provide a stake cover of at least $100,000.

 Furthermore, the lenders and the borrowers must also review the delegate’s profile and sign off on it.
 They can also add additional liquidity cover when needed.